Native artist, Richard D. York (Citizen of the Cherokee Nation) painting in his studio.

 • Applicant expresses a clear need for funding and the proposed grant request will help them meaningfully.

-• The applicant is able to describe how their grant request will positively impact their art practice and/or business in the short and long term.
+• The applicant is able to describe how their grant request will positively impact their art practice in the short and long term.

 Applications are reviewed and grants are awarded monthly based on available funds.